 If Murphy is going to visit you during a move, he is sure to strike your car.
-Participants reminded us that it is really, really, really worth your time to get your car checked before you head across country.
+Military spouses reminded us that it is really, really, really worth your time to get your car checked before you head across country.

 10. Stupid receipt toss.

 You will need your receipts to file a report of loss or damage within 75 days of your delivery.
-Find more info about claims here.
+Read up everything you need to know about filing claims.

 Bonus Tip: Stupid moving before the final orders arrive.